kovta/moorea/backend/MOOREA_PRIVACY_POLICY.md

   - The aesthetic classification detected by our AI
   - URLs to images from third-party sources (Unsplash, Pexels, Flickr, Pinterest)
   - Image metadata including photographer credits and source information
-  - **Important**: We store only Pinterest URLs and metadata, never the actual Pinterest images
+  - **Important**: For Pinterest content, we follow Pinterest's strict "no storage" policy (see section 1.4 below)

 ### 1.4 Pinterest API Data
+**CRITICAL: Pinterest "No Storage" Policy Compliance**

+We strictly comply with Pinterest's Developer Guidelines requirement: **"You may not store any information accessed through any Pinterest Materials, including the API."**

+**What This Means:**
+- ✅ **We DO NOT store Pinterest data** - We do not cache, store, or persist any information from Pinterest API responses
+- ✅ **Fresh API calls only** - We call Pinterest API each time we need Pinterest content, never from cache or stored data
+- ✅ **No Pinterest data in database** - Pinterest URLs and metadata are NOT stored in our database
+- ✅ **No Pinterest data in cache** - Pinterest API responses are NOT cached, even temporarily

+**When Using Pinterest Integration:**
-When using Pinterest integration, we access the following Pinterest API endpoints:
+We access the following Pinterest API endpoints:
 - **Pins API**: To search and retrieve Pinterest pins based on aesthetic keywords
 - **Boards API**: To access public board information for attribution
 - **User API**: To retrieve public user information for photographer credits

-**Data Retrieved from Pinterest API:**
+**Data Retrieved from Pinterest API (Temporary, In-Memory Only):**
-- Pin URLs and image URLs (publicly accessible)
+- Pin URLs and image URLs (publicly accessible) - Used only during active moodboard generation
-- Pin descriptions and titles (public content)
+- Pin descriptions and titles (public content) - Displayed temporarily, never stored
-- Board names and descriptions (public information)
+- Board names and descriptions (public information) - Used for attribution, never stored
-- User display names (public profile information)
+- User display names (public profile information) - Used for attribution, never stored
-- Pin creation dates and engagement metrics (public data)

-**Data Storage Policy:**
-- **We store ONLY**: Pinterest pin URLs, board names, and user display names for attribution
-- **We do NOT store**: Pinterest images, pin descriptions, or any Pinterest content data
+**What Happens to Pinterest Data:**
+1. **During Generation**: Pinterest data is retrieved from API and used temporarily in-memory
+2. **For Attribution**: Pin URLs are included in the response to enable linking back to Pinterest (required for compliance)
+3. **After Generation**: All Pinterest data is discarded - nothing is stored, cached, or persisted
+4. **If User Saves Moodboard**: Pinterest images are excluded from saved moodboards to comply with "no storage" policy

+**Compliance Statement:**
-- **Compliance**: We call Pinterest API each time we need Pinterest content, following Pinterest's "no storage" requirement
+We call Pinterest API each time we need Pinterest content.
+We do not store, cache, or persist any Pinterest data.
+Pinterest content is used only for immediate display and linking back to original pins for attribution purposes.

 **Data NOT Retrieved:**
 - Private pins or boards